vernisaz/simlogtail/README.md

 # Simple tail viewer for log files

 ## Purpose
 I work on different systems where `tail` like command can be not availble.
-Another reson is my log file entries contain a timestamp in millisecond since epoch.
+Another reason is my log file entries contain a timestamp in milliseconds since the epoch.
 The program converts the information in a human readable format.

 ## Command line arguments